 Electroconvulsive therapy (ECT) is a safe and effective treatment for a variety of mental disorders including depression, bipolar disorder, schizophrenia and obsessive-compulsive disorder.
 When medication or other typical treatments aren’t working, electroconvulsive therapy may be recommended.

 Electroconvulsive therapy is very effective and works faster than antidepressant medication in improving the symptoms of major depression and suicidal ideation.
-At the Psychiatric Research Institute (PRI), electroconvulsive therapy is one of several interventions we use to treat mental disorders that have not responded to traditional forms of therapy.
+At the UAMS Psychiatric Research Institute, electroconvulsive therapy is one of several interventions we use to treat mental disorders that have not responded to traditional forms of therapy.

 Electroconvulsive therapy is done primarily on an outpatient basis.
 The recovery period from anesthesia is usually about an hour and patients are able to return home with the assistance of a care-giver.
 It has proven to be successful for patients who are at risk to themselves, and/or are acutely suicidal and need to be stabilized quickly.
 It can also be used safely for pregnant women who are having significant problems with depression.